vapourlang/vapour-website/blog/2024-release.md

 ## Frustrations

-My "native" programming language is R, I certainly don't consider myself a good R programmer but I've used the language for just over a decade now so I can still claim to be quite at ease with it.
+My "native" programming language is R, I certainly don't consider myself a good R programmer but I've used the language for just over a decade now so I can claim to be quite at ease with it.

 And yet...

-I still frequently get make stupid mistakes.
-Oftentimes these in caught are glaring, see the exaggeration below.
+I still frequently make stupid mistakes, see the exaggeration below.

 ```r
 x <- "hello"